New Tools

 - And it is easier to clean a tool right after its use than later (also, you are already dirty from the activity where you used the tool!)

-- Store your tools where they should go: ”A place for everything and everything in its place“ is just common sense.
+- Store your tools where they should go: ”A place for everything and everything in its place“ is more than an old colloquialism: it makes the job easier next time.
 You cannot do an efficient, fast repair work if you have to stop and look around for each tool that you need.

 At the End of the Season